ikjordan/picozx81/README.md

 + The PICOZX + LCD shares outputs with VGA.
 If the board is configured for VGA output, the intensity of the backlight of the LCD will vary with the contents of the VGA display
 + The PICOZX for the ZX-Spectrum case has two extra buttons on the back (in addition to a reset button).
 Without shift these two buttons will generate `F2` and `F5`.
 With shift they will generate `F3` and `F6`
 + Use the double shift mechanism to access all menus when using the PICOZX family
 + To enter BOOTSEL mode on the PICOZX for the ZX-Spectrum press and hold the `R` key then press the `F2` menu key.
-This allows new firmware to be loaded without needing to press the BOOTSEL key on the pico
+This allows new firmware to be loaded without needing to press the BOOTSEL key on the Pico
 ### Waveshare Pico-ResTouch-LCD-2.8
 + The Waveshare Pico-ResTouch-LCD-2.8 board has a touch controller, but the emulator does not support its use
 ### Olimex RP2040-PICO-PC